rhx/SwiftGLib/README.md

 #### macOS

-On macOS, you can install gtk using HomeBrew (for setup instructions, see http://brew.sh).
-Once you have a running HomeBrew installation, you can use it to install a native version of gtk:
+On macOS, you can install glib using HomeBrew (for setup instructions, see http://brew.sh):

 	brew update
 	brew install glib glib-networking gobject-introspection